-How to incorporate it
+How to incorporate retrieval practice

 The easiest way to start using this process is to have employees write out what was learned to see if they can recall the material.
-If you are training on site, this could mean incorporating a group discussion on what was learned.
+If you are training on-site, this could mean incorporating a group discussion on what was learned.
 The goal is to have everyone recall the material without looking through their notes or any handouts to refresh their memories.

 When it comes to learning strategies, elaboration is another great method for retaining what’s being taught.
 This method will force employees to dig deeper beyond simply recalling what’s learned and actually explaining in great detail what the concepts are.
 The goal is to connect what’s being learned to actual real-life experiences so that the new material gets incorporated into a person’s decision-making process.

-How to incorporate it
+How to incorporate elaboration

 So how do you use it?
-The best way is using a specific method of elaboration called interrogation elaboration.
+The best way is to use a specific method of elaboration called interrogation elaboration.
 Have employees ask themselves how and why a new concept works.
 Then, they will come up with these answers.
 So for example, if you are training on the importance of onsite training.
 Employees would ask themselves these questions.

 - How does onsite training work?